 As mentioned above, it is a profitability ratio that analysts use to determine how much net profit a company generates against one rupee of its revenue.
 Therefore, it is also called net profit margin.

-Nevertheless, to understand the criticality of net margin, individuals must be well-conversant in what net profit represents for a company.
+Nevertheless, to understand the criticality of it, individuals must be well-conversant in what net profit represents for a company.
 Net profit or income refers to that share of total revenue left after accounting for all kinds of costs there could be, like taxes, depreciation, cost of goods sold, et al.

 Ergo, a company is typically at the liberty of using said net income for capital investments, infrastructure improvement, or stowing them in retained earnings.
 A net margin is, therefore, an archetypal metric for drawing comparisons between companies in the same industry.